Do the preparation task first. Then read the article and do the exercises to check your understanding.

-Scotland is a very beautiful country with many mountains, forests, beaches, rivers and lochs or lakes.
-In the north of Scotland it is light until 11.30 p.m. in summer and in winter you can sometimes see the Northern Lights or Aurora Borealis, which are spectacular lights in the sky.
+Scotland is a very beautiful country with many mountains, forests, beaches, rivers and lochs (the Scots word for lakes).
+In the north of Scotland it is light until 11.30 p.m. in summer and in winter you can sometimes see the Northern Lights, or Aurora Borealis, which are spectacular lights in the sky.
 Energy from the sun turns the Earth’s sky green, red and other colours.

 Scotland has its own parliament which makes laws for Scottish people.
 The Scottish parliament is in the capital city, Edinburgh.
-About five million people live in Scotland, which is 8.5% of the UK population.
-Most people live in the south of the country, in and around the cities of Edinburgh, Glasgow, Perth and Dundee.
+About five million people live in Scotland, which is 8.5 per cent of the UK population.
+Most people live in the south of the country in and around the cities of Edinburgh, Glasgow, Perth and Dundee.

 Blue is a colour which is often associated with Scotland.
-The Scottish flag is blue with a white X-shaped cross called the Saint Andrew’s cross.
-St Andrew is the Patron Saint of Scotland and his day is celebrated on November 30th.
-Everywhere you go in Scotland, you will see tartan, kilts and bagpipes.
+The Scottish flag is blue with a white X-shaped cross called the St Andrew’s cross.
+St Andrew is the patron saint of Scotland and his day is celebrated on 30 November.
+On this day, everywhere you go in Scotland you will see tartan, kilts and bagpipes.
 Also, look out for the national animal, the unicorn, and the thistle, the purple flower of Scotland.